 Yesterday, I took a walk with my daughter and we collected all of the pretty flowers and herbs shown in the basket above.
 After she asked me about how I planned to use some of the flowers, I realized that I’ve never written up a “things to make” post about one of my spring favorites – forsythia flowers!

-Forsythia bushes (Forsythia suspensa) not only offer a pretty burst of color in early spring, the flowers are also edible and can be used in many food and DIY beauty & body care recipes.
+Forsythia bushes (Forsythia suspensa, F. spp.) not only offer a pretty burst of color in early spring, the flowers are also edible and can be used in many food and DIY beauty & body care recipes.

-If you’re pregnant or nursing, don’t take forsythia internally without checking with your healthcare provider first.
+If you’re pregnant or nursing or have any concerns, don’t take forsythia internally without checking with your healthcare provider first.

 1. Forsythia Infused Oil

-Make up a jar of this oil to have on hand for lotions, creams, soaps and lotion bars.
+Make up a jar of this oil to have on hand for lotions, creams, soaps, body butters, lip balm, and lotion bars.

 To make: Collect fresh forsythia flowers and spread them in a single layer on clean dish towels or paper towels.
 Allow to air dry for a few days.
 Fill a jar half-way with dried flowers, pour oil into the jar until it’s almost filled, then stir a few times to release air bubbles.
-Suggested oil types include olive (for soapmaking) or sunflower, grapeseed, sweet almond or rice bran for lotions, creams and lotion bars.
+Suggested oil types include olive (for soapmaking) or sunflower, grapeseed, sweet almond, apricot kernel, or rice bran for lotions, creams, and lotion bars.

-For a quick infusion, heat the oil uncovered on low for 2 to 3 hours in a small saucepan containing a few inches of water.
-For a slow infusion, cover with a lid and infuse in a cabinet for 4 to 6 weeks before straining and using.
+For a quick infusion, heat the jar of oil uncovered on low for 2 to 3 hours in a small saucepan containing a few inches of water.
+For a slow infusion, cover with a lid and infuse at room temperature in a cabinet for 4 to 6 weeks before straining and using.

 2. Forsythia Flower Lotion

-This lightweight lotion is especially suitable for those with oily and acne-prone skin, but can be used as a nongreasy moisturizer for all skin types.
-You’ll need an accurate scale (like THIS ONE) to make this recipe.
+This lightweight lotion is especially suitable for those with oily and acne-prone skin, but can be used as a non-greasy moisturizer for all skin types.
+You’ll need an accurate scale (I use THIS ONE) to make this recipe.

-- 17 g forsythia infused grapeseed oil (see above)
+- 17 g forsythia infused grapeseed (or your favorite) oil (see #1 above)

 - 50 g distilled water